 One-stop shopping for MSPs offering compliance services

-For MSPs that recognize the importance and value of supporting clients when it comes to cyber insurance, the learning curve and administrative complexity of this domain may seem daunting.
-But leveraging the Cyber Insurance Manager features of RapidFire Tools’ Compliance Manager can dramatically simplify this undertaking.
+For MSPs that recognize the importance and value of supporting clients when it comes to cyber insurance, the learning curve and administrative complexity may seem daunting.
+But leveraging the cyber insurance features of RapidFire Tools’ Compliance Manager GRC can dramatically simplify this undertaking.

-By reviewing application forms from the top carriers in the industry, Cyber Insurance Manager has aggregated all the potential technical requirements a customer may face.
+By reviewing application forms from the top carriers in the industry, Compliance Manager GRC has aggregated all the potential technical requirements a customer may face.
 For each client, MSPs can select which apply to each engagement and then rely on the platform to indicate the steps to be taken to maintain compliance.

-With everything recorded within Cyber Insurance Manager, MSPs can generate reports for their clients and their carriers including Cyber Risk Analysis, Management Plans and Vulnerability Scan Details.
+With everything recorded within Compliance Manager GRC, MSPs can generate reports for their clients and their carriers including Cyber Risk Analysis, Management Plans and Vulnerability Scan Details.
 MSPs will know which vulnerabilities must be addressed going forward and have clear documentation of those actions and improvements.

-Compliance is a complex and exhaustive area for MSPs and their clients, but Cyber Insurance Manager lets MSPs turn it into a key recurring revenue opportunity while cementing their relationship with customers.
+Compliance is a complex and exhaustive area for MSPs and their clients, but Compliance Manager GRC lets MSPs turn it into a key recurring revenue opportunity while cementing their relationship with customers.